meine-stadt-transparent/meine-stadt-transparent/readme.md

 ### Known Problems

-If you hit problems regarding memory, please have a look at this [documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html#docker-cli-run-prod-mode).
+If you hit problems regarding memory when starting elasticsearch, please have a look at this [documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html#docker-cli-run-prod-mode).

 If MySQL/MariaDB is to be used as a database backend, a Version of at least 5.7 (MySQL) or 10.2 (MariaDB) is needed,